devcode1981/File-Provider-Storage/doc/howto/configuration.md

 ### List of port files

-Below is a list of all possible/existing port files and the service they are related to:
+Below is a list of all existing port configuration files and the service they are related to:

 | Port filename         | Service name                                  |
 | --------------------- | --------------------------------------------- |